 Arguably the most extraordinary mind in the world, Albert Einstein, had the following statement to make about the influence of fantasy on societal progression:

 “Imagination is more important than knowledge.
 For knowledge is limited, whereas imagination embraces the entire world, stimulating progress, giving birth to evolution.”(source)

 If Albert Einstein recognized the intelligible benefits of fantasy, we should follow suit.

 Do You Get Smarter from Reading Fiction or Non-Fiction?

 To finish off, we’ll discuss the controversial topic of whether fiction or non-fiction is better at making you smarter.

 Each reading genre does help to increase intelligence in its own way.
-Non-fiction books help readers to familiarize themselves with the world as it is.
-It grants the readers the ability to learn real facts about how the world worked in the past and how it currently works today.
+For example, non-fiction books allow readers to familiarize themselves with the world as it is.
+It grants the readers the ability to learn actual facts about how the world worked in the past and how it currently works today.
 For this reason, people argue that non-fiction books carry superior benefits in intelligence relative to fiction books.

-Plus, I think the major advantage to fiction is the last point that we discussed: the fact that fantasy is the major driving force behind evolution.
+Plus, I think the major advantage to fiction is the last point that we discussed: fantasy is the major driving force behind evolution.
 Non-fiction books may present facts about how the world is today, but it fails to encourage readers to think about what the world could become.

 In my opinion, I believe that both fiction and non-fiction literature yield tremendous benefits in intelligence.
 If I had been forced to choose between the two, I would pick fantasy books above all else.
 But then again, I don’t read fantasy books for the sake of intelligence.
 I read them for enjoyment.